haneenmustafa03/codepath-prework/README.md

 Submitted by: **Haneen Mustafa**

-**Random color generator** is an app that...
-[Generates a random background color when the user clicks the button in the middle of the screen.
-The app also features information about the creator of the app (Haneen Mustafa)]
+**Random color generator** is an app that... generates a random background color when the user clicks the button in the middle of the screen.
+The app also features information about the creator of the app (Haneen Mustafa).

 Time spent: **2** hours spent in total